Dviros/EDR_SinkHole/SentinelOne.md

 ```

 Agents will fallback to try and communicate back directly to the AWS machine hostname.
-Complete AWS block is possible and may needed if there's no prior knowledge on the target's EDR solution.
+Complete AWS block is possible and may be needed if there's no prior knowledge on the target's EDR solution.